shonn2nd/starter-academic-mac/content/authors/admin/_index.md

   url: https://www.shsu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant Professor of Instructional Systems Design and Technology at Sam Houston State University.
+bio: Assistant Professor of Instructional Systems Design and Technology at Sam Houston State University

 # Interests to show in About widget
 interests: